MaryAwish/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Exercise 7: 3rd line in a file
-Exersise 8: A script that writes into the file the results from a comand Exercise 10: A script that removes all regular files not directories
+Exersise 8: A script that writes into the file the results from a comand Exercise 10: A script that removes all regular files not directories a script that counts the number of directories